zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 -- | --| --| -- | -- |
 5650-ZOS | z/OS | V2.2.0 or later | N/A | No |

+**Notes:**
-**Note:** SMP/E is a requirement for Installation and is an element of z/OS but can also be ordered as a separate product, 5655-G44, minimally V03.06.00.
+- SMP/E is a requirement for Installation and is an element of z/OS but can also be ordered as a separate product, 5655-G44, minimally V03.06.00.

-**Note:** Installation might require migration to a new z/OS releases to be service supported.
+- Installation might require migration to a new z/OS release to be service supported.
 See [https://www-01.ibm.com/software/support/lifecycle/index_z.html](https://www-01.ibm.com/software/support/lifecycle/index_z.html).

 Zowe is installed into a file system, either HFS or zFS.
 Before installing Zowe, you must ensure that the target system file system data sets are available for processing on the driving system.
 OMVS must be active on the driving system and the target system file data sets must be mounted on the driving system.

 If you plan to install Zowe in a zFS file system, this requires that zFS be active on the driving system.
-Information on activating and using zFS can be found in [z/OS Distributed File Service zSeries File System Administration](https://www.ibm.com/servers/resourcelink/svc00100.nsf/pages/zOSV2R3SC236887/$file/ioea700_v2r3.pdf) (SC24-5989)._
+Information on activating and using zFS can be found in [z/OS Distributed File Service zSeries File System Administration](https://www.ibm.com/servers/resourcelink/svc00100.nsf/pages/zOSV2R3SC236887/$file/ioea700_v2r3.pdf) (SC24-5989).

 ### Target system requirements